 The bottom line is that yes, you can pay off credit cards, even on a tight budget.

 But it takes detailed planning and serious dedication.
 You have really to commit to it.
 Develop a plan of action and stick with it, and you'll be surprised at just how much progress you can make.

-Plus, there is a 0% intro APR for 15 months on balance transfers made within the first 45 days of account opening.
-After the introductory period, a variable APR applies, currently 15.24%, 20.24%, or 25.24% depending on your creditworthiness.
+There is a 0% intro APR for the first 15 months on purchases.
+Plus, there is a 0% intro APR for 15 months on balance transfers made within 45 days of account opening.
+After that, a variable APR applies, currently 15.74%, 20.74%, or 25.74% depending on your creditworthiness.